spheredmantis57/user_management_site/README.md

 - Added email verification (with verification links)

 # things to do
-- login and recover need a2nd password field that they must match (do that in python or in html>)
 - when trying to login, allow the ability to resend the verification link
 - make the Uncompleted pages (for a lot, could just have flash to login or sign up) - Ctrl-F for (return ")